 A global safety science company with more than 100 years in business continues to grow through acquisitions.
 Recent growth had been so rapid that it was difficult for the sales organization to keep track of all the new services the company now offers.
-As a result, the desired synergy from all the acquisitions was not being maximized.
+As a result, the desired synergy from all the acquisitions was not maximized.
 During sales calls “money was being left on the table” simply because the sales teams didn’t realize the many safety solutions that they could now offer their clients.

 Getting from Proof of Concept to Servicing 130 eLearning Modules

-The original assignment was to focus on three lines of business and create prototypes of different modalities of learning: podcasts, webinars, eLearning and job aids to determine the most effective modalities for the sales reps.
+The original assignment was to focus on three lines of business and create prototypes of different modalities of learning: podcasts, webinars, eLearning modules, and job aids to determine the most effective modalities for the sales reps.

-The problem: While no one disagreed that completing a proof of concept was prudent and probably most cost-effective in the long-term, there was enormous business pressure to get the sales organization up to speed as fast as humanly possible.
+The problem: While no one disagreed that completing a proof of concept was prudent and probably most cost-effective in the long term, there was enormous business pressure to get the sales organization up to speed as fast as humanly possible.
 The timeline for the project shrunk to 6 months.
 TrainSmart was directed to skip the proof of concept phase and go directly to the implementation phase.

 TrainSmart has worked with the client for over ten years.
-The core members of the TrainSmart team are very familiar with the various lines of business, their culture, and challenges.
+The core members of the TrainSmart team are very familiar with the various lines of business, their culture, and their challenges.
 Since 2005, TrainSmart has worked on special initiatives and developed and delivered leadership workshops for the company.
 Because of this deep company knowledge, the client was confident that TrainSmart could deliver.

 The Challenge: Originally, assigned to work with three lines of business, once word got out about the project, a total of 130 lines of business requested that they be included.